DestinyKubbyP/Roblox-Combat-Project/README.md

 I also plan to include enemy-linked takedowns, where dodging and movement feel like a dance of precision — redirecting enemy attacks into their allies.

 Additionally, I aim to experiment with realistic ragdoll physics, building a custom system that deviates from Roblox’s default physics engine — just for the challenge and fun of creating something unique.

+The key feature I want to add to the system is a one time auto dodge based action.
+Where if you dont dodge the attack you block and redirect the attack as fast as lighting.

 ### Systems